-Stay with us for February Half Term and your small people can really make the most of their week of freedom from the classroom.
+Stay with us or explore attractions in Cornwall this February Half Term.
+Here are some of our suggestions, so that your kids can really make the most of their week of freedom from the classroom.

-3) Explore the children’s garden trail at Lanhydrock House, a Victorian country estate not far from Bedruthan with enticing gardens and ancient woodland.
-There are off-road cycle trails, too, with special routes for families and novice riders, and it’s easy to hire bikes there.
+3.)
+Explore the children’s garden trail at Lanhydrock house, a Victoria country estate not far from Bedruthan with enticing gardens and ancient woodlands.
+There are off-road cycle trails too with special routes for facilities and novice riders and it’s easy to hire bikes there.

-4) Save an alien at The Eden Project.
+4.)
+Save an alien at The Eden Project.
 Puzzle lovers can attempt one of the most perplexing team challenges ever in Eden’s ‘live escape room’.
-Alien Rescue is an interactive game where players are locked in a room for 45 minutes and have to solve a variety of puzzles and obstacles to save an alien from extinction.
-This immersive experience is ideal for families, and puzzle and gaming fans.
-Find out more here: (www.edenproject.com/alien-rescue)
+Alien Rescue is an interactive game where players are locked in a room for 45 minutes and have a to solve a variety of puzzles and obstacles to save an alien from extinction.
+This immersive experience is ideal for families, as well as puzzle and gaming fans.

-6) Be a Tudor for the day at Pendennis Castle and discover what life was like at Henry VIII’s mighty fortress.
+6.)
+Be a Tudor for a day at Pendennis Castle and discover what life was like at Henry VIII’s mighty fortress.
 The castle’s Discovery Centre allows visitors to explore the fascinating history of the castle, complete with interactive displays and activities and an exhibit on Tudor battles.
-There are many medieval re-enactments staged at Pendennis.
-Find out more here: (www.english-heritage.org.uk/visit/places/pendennis-castle)
+There are also many medieval re-enactments staged at Pendennis.